 Under California’s burglary laws though, it’s worth noting that you do not actually have to break in to a property to commit the crime.
 While you do not need to have forced entry into a property to be charged with burglary, the prosecution does need to prove that you intended to either commit petty theft or any type of felony.
 If your San Diego breaking and entering attorney can show that there is insufficient evidence to prove you meant to steal or commit a felony, you cannot be charged with burglary.

 Illegal Entry is Trespassing

 The other charge most commonly brought against people who have broken into a property is trespassing.
 This is a somewhat complex set of laws in California as some forms of trespassing are infractions punishable by little more than a fine, whereas aggravated trespassing is a felony crimes that can carry a prison sentence of up to three years.
-If you have been charged with trespassing, it is vital you speak with a San Diego breaking and entering lawyer as soon as possible to ensure you do not say anything that may hurt your defense.
+If you have been charged with trespassing, it is vital you speak with a lawyer as soon as possible to ensure you do not say anything that may hurt your defense.

 If you have been charged with any crime related to breaking and entering in San Diego, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with top theft attorney Peter M. Liss.